-- Submitted formal schedule for review and Monthly Progress Report.

-- Completed 90% of San Jose database and display; pending final points list for all locations.

-- Completed functional tests of the following components of the SCADA system:
+- Submitted formal schedule for review and Monthly Progress Report. - Completed 90% of San Jose database and display; pending final points list for all locations. - Continued preparations for demonstration of the San Jose substation portion of the SCADA system.
+Ground switch change will not be implemented for this demonstration.

-- Power Planning

-- Field Power Directors

-- Sequence of Events

-- Plate Orders and Utility Permits

-- Clearance and Switching

-- Shift Change

-- Power General Features

-- San Jose Point-to-Point